tweeeb/genhealth-8/README.md

 For the purposes of this demo project, we use synthetic patient data. <br>

-## Getting Started <a name = "getting_started"></a>

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Running on SMART Launcher
+## Running on SMART Launcher

 1. Open [Smart launcher](https://launch.smarthealthit.org/)

 2. Select the Launcher type as BackEnd Service, like the picture below, and going into Client Registration & Validation page to config your own client ID and Scope(the only allowed scope is system/*.read) like the second picture.

 3. Copy the Server's FHIR Base URL in the second image

+## Getting Started <a name = "getting_started"></a>

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Running on Localhost